Christoph-D/gravi/README.md

 Run grunt to build gravi:

 ```
-grunt
+grunt serve
 ```

-Then, open build/index.html in a browser (only tested in firefox).
+Then, open [http://localhost:8000](http://localhost:8000) in a browser (only tested in firefox).